Zoning notice from Burlington, VT – CC image from Don Shall

 From Reason and Rail: Why the freight railroads will never electrify.

 This is the problem which freight electrification faces.
 While electrification would represent a lessening in fuel expenses, especially as the price of oil is expected to rise another 20-30%

 Continue reading Rail transport links – carry that weight

 Short term vs. long term: Matt Yglesias asks why we’re not building more multi-unit buildings in the face of tremendous demand, and the answer is (broadly speaking) financing:

 Karl Smith, citing me, blames anti-density land use rules.
-Naturally I would like everyone to buy my book and
+Naturally I would like

 Continue reading Constraints to affordability